mingtsou/geog371/lectures/lec03/readme.md

 Now open a browser and access your site at: **http://localhost:8000**

 8000 is the default port of SimpleHTTPServer.
-Other than 8000, you can also try 80 that is the default port of Http service. for example:
+Other than 8000, you can also try 80 that is the default port of Http service.
+To Test the HTTP port, you need to close your current browser first.
+Then press "Control-C" to quit the python task first.
+Then you can try the following example:

 ```bash
 $ python -m SimpleHTTPServer 80